Your Cash-Constrained Client

 - Business has been operating 2+ years

-- Buyer needs SBA 504 or 7(a) financing — including potential zero-down options
+- Buyer needs SBA financing — including potential zero-down 7(a) options

 Zero down may be available — Even if your client has no down payment, they may still qualify for SBA 7(a) financing through select lenders.
 This is often the difference between a dead deal and a closed one.